For quick help, type /groomba help in Slack. To reach us, email hello@groomba.ai or use /groomba feedback.

 After the poll has concluded, there are several options to follow up on the results.

-You can also poll for a Jira issue again by typing /groomba ISSUE-1
+You can also poll for a Jira issue again by typing /groomba ISSUE-1 or pasting a Jira URL

 Reminders are messages sent individually to users from the bot.
 In order to reduce the amount of notifications, we wait a certain amount of time to allow your team a chance to vote and to group polls together in a single message.
 Note that reminders will not be sent during your working hours configured in Scheduling Settings section.